ibm-cloud-docs/resiliency/chaos-engineering.md

 ## Target environments
 {: #chaos-target-environments}

-Chaos experiments are ideally conducted in a production environment, yet the risks associated with intentionally disrupting live operations—and potentially impacting customer experience—make this approach challenging to many.
-While pre-production environment might mimic production, the differences in configuration and load characteristics from production make running chaos tests and observing its impact on live production environment more beneficial.
-Hence, pre-production environments are a good starting point as one gets familiar with the process and builds a level of confidence in running these tests and handling issues that arise.
+Chaos experiments are ideally conducted in a production environment as they should closely mimic the real-world issues one is likely to face.
+However, intentionally disrupting live environments, getting into lengthy and complex recovery processes and affecting customer experience are valid deterents.
+Pre-production environments are a good starting point as one gets familiar with the process and builds a level of confidence in running these tests and handling issues that arise.
+Other strategies could be to run these during non-peak hours or when other maintenance activities is not scheduled.
+It is beneficial to start small, in a staging or testing environment which resembles the production deployment, stay targetted to specific scenarios and build confidence in tools and processes before expanding the scope.

 ## Fault space
 {: #chaos-fault-types}

 Chaos experiments should mirror real world incidents as closely as possible instead of complex and unlikely scenarios.
 In any cloud environment, infrastructure can fail and instances of replicated components can fail.
 Dependencies can fail and connectivity to dependent services can also be interrupted intermittently or for longer durations.

-{{site.data.keyword.cloud_notm}} [public APIs](/docs?tab=api-docs) allow actions (like start/stop instance) to be performed on few infrastructure services which can help recreate some of these scenarios.
-For containerized applications running on [{{site.data.keyword.cloud_notm}} Kubernetes Service](/docs/containers) or on [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift), there are many chaos engineering frameworks like [ChaosMesh](https://chaos-mesh.org), [LitmusChaos](https://litmuschaos.io) and Red Hat [KrKn](https://krkn-chaos.github.io/krkn/) which run within the cluster and allow faults like pod deletion, container kills to be injected with a small blast radius.
+{{site.data.keyword.cloud_notm}} [public APIs](/docs?tab=api-docs) allow actions (like start/stop virtual server instance) to be performed on many infrastructure services which can help recreate some of these scenarios.
+For containerized applications running on [{{site.data.keyword.cloud_notm}} Kubernetes Service](/docs/containers) or on [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift), there are many chaos engineering frameworks like [ChaosMesh](https://chaos-mesh.org), [LitmusChaos](https://litmuschaos.io) and Red Hat [KrKn](https://krkn-chaos.github.io/krkn/) which run within the cluster and allow faults to be injected with a small blast radius, often within the scope of the namespace.

 Given the complexity of applications and its dependencies, the experiment space can explode quickly if one considers all combinations of components and single or multiple concurrent failures.
 It is important hence to model the experiments based on application characteristics.
-This comes primarily with knowledge of the system under test and the cloud environment its running it, but can be augmented by profiling tools like [chaos-recommender](https://github.com/redhat-chaos/krkn/tree/main/utils/chaos_recommender)
+This comes primarily with knowledge of the system under test and the cloud environment its running on, but can be augmented by profiling tools like [chaos-recommender](https://github.com/redhat-chaos/krkn/tree/main/utils/chaos_recommender).

 ## Running within your CI/CD pipeline